codermango/mapmaker/README.md

   2. Install necessary dependencies: `yarn`
   3. Run the project in dev mode: `yarn start`

+Or you can checkout my github repo https://github.com/codermango/mapmaker.

 > If you cannot wait to see how it looks like, you can checkout at https://mapmaker-codemango.netlify.app

 ## Functionalities